STAMP-project/dspot/README.md

   [(-b|--automatic-builder) <MavenBuilder | GradleBuilder>]
         [optional] specify the automatic builder to build the project (default:
         MavenBuilder)

-  [--useReflection]
-        Use a totally isolate test runner.
-WARNING this test runner does not support the usage of the JacocoCoverageSelector

   [(-j|--maven-home) <path to maven home>]
         specify the path to the maven home